Anushreebasics/Anuva_CV-DL_project/README.md

-# Wireless Mouse and Keyboard
+# Gesture-Controlled Virtual Mouse and Finger Air Writing

 1. Virtual Hand Mouse
 - Raise only the index finger to bring the mouse in moving state